Daetalytica/daetalytica.github.io/_posts/2021-08-27-Why-InfoSec.md

 Privacy & Information Security
-“Privacy is necessary for an open society in the electronic age.
+> “Privacy is necessary for an open society in the electronic age.
 Privacy is not secrecy.
 A private matter is something one doesn’t want the whole world to know, but a secret matter is something one doesn’t want anybody to know.
-Privacy is the power to selectively reveal oneself to the world.”
+Privacy is the power to selectively reveal oneself to the world.” <cite>A Cypherpunk’s Manifesto</cite>

-A Cypherpunk’s Manifesto
 OSINT
 Data & Privacy
 Why Does It Matter?